3runoDesign/wp-essential-plugins/README.md

-# wp-essential-plugins
+# Essential plugins for WordPress

-List of essential plugins
+Some suggestions of essential plugins for basic use: